noman57/login-rest/README.md

 #REST API for Angular js login module

 You need to have maven and java installed in your system .
-Java 8 is required to run this api .
-IF you do not have Java 8 please change the java version in the pom.xml file .

 To run the application please follow this steps